 Get Started on Your Criminal Justice Training Today

 If you feel that a career in criminal justice is the right fit for your needs, Post University has two degree program options for you.
-We offer an associate degree in criminal justice and a bachelor’s degree in criminal justice, and both of these will provide a solid foundation for your future career.
+We offer an online criminal justice associate degree and an online criminal justice bachelor’s degree, and both of these will provide a solid foundation for your future career.
 These programs are available both on-campus and online for your convenience.

 Reach out to an admissions counselor from Post University today to learn more about your criminal justice degree options.